k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Graphit/06_using_graphit_files_with_parameters.md

 In this example you can also have the LU name to be a parameter, like this: `get ${LU}.${Customer_ID}` .

-Parameters that can be used are not only input parameters but also those that set or retrieved at the Graphit logic:
+Parameters that can be used are not only input parameters but also those that are set in Graphit logic or retrieved from SQL queries:

 * A Parameter that was set as a constant variable value, in a function node type.
-For example: when defining at a function node this  ` var LU = 'Customer' ` the `LU` variable can be used on later nodes.
-For example, for a GET command like  `get ${LU}.${Customer_ID}` .
-In that case LU was not defined as an input parameter.
+E.g., when defining ` var LU = 'Customer' ` at a function node, the `LU` variable can be used on later nodes, like  `get ${LU}.${Customer_ID}`.
 * A Parameter that was retrieved from either an SQL query or Broadway flow calls.
-The output fields of such commands result, can be used as parameters for later logic in the Graphit, for example in a WHERE statement in a next SQL command.
+The output fields of such command's result, can be used as parameters for later logic in the Graphit, for example in a WHERE statement in a next SQL command.